-A. The Administrator of the Office of Personnel Management shall promulgate such emergency and permanent rules regarding leave and holiday leave as are necessary to assist the state and its agencies.
+A. The Director of the Office of Management and Enterprise Services shall promulgate such emergency and permanent rules regarding leave and holiday leave as are necessary to assist the state and its agencies.

-2. From the effective date of this act [11/1/01], the following accrual rates and accumulation limits apply to eligible employees as follows:
+2. From November 1, 2001, the following accrual rates and accumulation limits apply to eligible employees as follows:

 Years of Service

 Persons employed 0-5 yrs =15 day/yr 15 days/yr 30 days 5-10 yrs =18 day/yr 15 days/yr 60 days 10-20 yrs =20 day/yr 15 days/yr 60 days over 20 yrs =25 day/yr 15 days/yr 60 days